openvinotoolkit/openvino/docs/notebooks/mobileclip-video-search-with-output.rst

 In this part, you can try different supported by tutorial models in searching frames in the video by text query or image.
-Upload v
+Upload video and provide text query or reference image for search and model will find the most relevant frames according to provided query.
+Please note, different models can require different optimal threshold for search.

 .. code:: ipython3